CYBAVO/android_wallet_sdk_sample/docs/wallet_connect.md

 - ### [eth_sendRawTransaction](https://docs.walletconnect.com/json-rpc-api-methods/ethereum#eth_sendrawtransaction)

-    1. use `walletConnectSendSignedTransaction()` to get the `txid`.
+    1. Use `walletConnectSendSignedTransaction()` to get the `txid`.
     2. During some transactions, you may receive new currencies / tokens which don't exist in the currency list, like swapping a new type of token.
-    3. call `Wallets.getInstance().walletConnectSync` to add currencies and wallets which are created by `walletConnectSendSignedTransaction`.
+    3. Call `Wallets.getInstance().walletConnectSync` to add currencies and wallets which are created by `walletConnectSendSignedTransaction`.
-    4. call `Wallets.getInstance().getWallets` to get the new wallet list
+    4. Call `Wallets.getInstance().getWallets` to get the new wallet list.

 - ### [eth_sendTransaction](https://docs.walletconnect.com/json-rpc-api-methods/ethereum#eth_sendtransaction)